pjotrp/bioruby-exominer/README.md

 of the files too.

 The initial symbol list with aliases can be fetched/generated from external sources, such as NCBI, Biomart and/or Bio2rdf.
-Some example scripts are in ./scripts.
+Some examples are listed in this README and related scripts are in ./scripts.
 For a more specific treatment of design and input/output of exominer, see ./doc/design.md.

+Questions to ask from the RDF

+* What genes are mentioned in a paper?
+* What papers refer to certain genes?
+* What genes are mentioned most in papers?
+* What genes are mentioned only in one paper?
+* What genes are mentioned since 2011?
+* What genes are linked to a certain disease subtype?
+* What genes are linked to some author or lab?
+* What genes exist in a design?
+* What are the genes in a design that are non-HUGO named
+* What are the genes in a paper that are non-HUGO named
+* How do designs differ?
+* What genes are not in a design mentioned since 2010?

+When linking out to TCGA and bio2rdf we can get mutation information and gene sizes

+* Give mutations of genes and their sizes of those listed in a paper
+* Give mutations of genes and their sizes of those listed in a design

+The TCGA (maf) data is provided by Will's publisci RDF.
+We can ask patient related questions

+* How many patients are in the database?
+* How many patients per tumor type?

+And mutation related questions

+* Rank patients on number of mutations
+* How many genes show at least one mutation per patient
+* What genes in what patients show more than X mutations (normalized for gene length)
+* Rank genes on number of mutations (normalized for gene length)
+* List mutated genes per patient
+* List patient per mutated gene
+* List all mutations that have exactly the same start position and matching variant type (SNP, INS, DEL)

+These questions are answered through SPARQL queries below.

 Note: this software is under active development!